tigerbeetle/tigerbeetle/docs/FAQ.md

 TigerBeetle is focused on just one thing: accounting reliably at scale.
-TigerBeetle does double-entry accounting and as a database has only two data types: accounts and transfers of money between accounts.
+TigerBeetle does double-entry accounting and as a database has only two data types: accounts, and transfers of money between accounts.
 TigerBeetle also goes beyond typical ledgers in that it’s not only great at tracking money within a system, but has a built-in two-phase commit coordinator to help you track money as it moves